 Joint Replacement Surgery in Kirkland, WA

-Dr. Fuchs, a board certified physician, is dedicated to managing and treating joint complications resulting from degenerative joint diseases such as arthritis, musculoskeletal disease, or joint trauma.
-Call (425) 823-4000 to schedule an appointment at our office in Kirkland, WA today!
+Dr. Robin Fuchs is a board-certified orthopedic surgeon and is dedicated to managing and treating joint complications.
+If you have a degenerative joint disease such as arthritis, musculoskeletal disease, or joint trauma, please call (425) 823-4000 to schedule an appointment at our orthopedic clinic in Kirkland to discuss the benefis of joint replacement surgery today!

 Damaged and deteriorated joints can lead to severe pain in the affected area.
 Medication and physical therapy is often the first step in treating symptoms, but with patients who do not find relief using these methods, joint replacement is sometimes recommended.
 Candidates for this type of surgery often experience: